muhmud/qsh/README.md

 ## Pre-requisites

 You'll need to install & use [tmux](https://github.com/tmux/tmux), which is needed to manage the split panes.
 It should be available from your package manager.
+Installing [jq](https://github.com/stedolan/jq) and tree would also be a good idea.

 For better viewing of SQL results, the [pspg](https://github.com/okbob/pspg) pager is recommended, however, you could also use `less -SinFX`.
 When displaying results, qsh will try to make a sensible choice, however, you can instead explicitly choose a pager.